|Lesson 5||The Brokerage model |

 A broker will usually take a commission for transacting business on behalf of others or for introducing buyers and sellers.

-There are many variations of this model that can be used by eBusinesses.
-Some are adapted from more traditional business models and some are unique to eBusiness.
+There are many variations of the brokerage model that can be used by eBusinesses and some are adapted from more traditional business models and some are unique to eBusiness.

 Here are seven of the more common types of Brokerage models.
 Examples of each are described in the MouseOver below.